France may start COVID-19 vaccinations in last week of Dec - PM

-Castex told parliament that the vaccine campaign in France would then be stepped up in January, with the elderly and other more vulnerable groups coming first in the queue.

-France, which like many European countries has been battling a resurgence of the pandemic in recent weeks, has already pre-ordered 200 million doses of COVID vaccines, Castex added.

-France is hoping to administer COVID vaccines to around one million people in nursing homes during January and February, and then a further 14-15 million people in the wider population between March and June.

-A senior European Commission official said on Wednesday the EU could give its final approval for the Pfizer-BioNTech COVID-19 vaccine as early as Dec.
+A senior European Commission official said the EU could give its final approval for the Pfizer-BioNTech COVID-19 vaccine as early as Dec.
 23.

+Castex told parliament that the vaccination campaign in France would be stepped up in January and he confirmed that the elderly would come first in the queue.

+Health authorities are hoping to administer COVID vaccines to around one million people in nursing homes during January and February, and then to a further 14-15 million in the wider population between March and June.

+France, which like many European countries has been battling a resurgence of the pandemic in recent weeks, has already pre-ordered 200 million doses of COVID vaccines.

+Castex said he expected France would receive 1,160,000 doses of the Pfizer/BioNtech vaccine by Dec.
+30, followed by an additional 677,000 doses around Jan.
+5-6 and a further 1.6 million in February.

 Reporting by Matthias Blamont, Sudip Kar-Gupta and Henri-Pierre Andre; Editing by Gareth Jones